shrey2003/M-GPT/README.md

 ## License

-MunshigPT is licensed under the MIT License.
+Munshi is licensed under the MIT License.
 Feel free to use and modify this code as per your requirements.